FarFlyField/OSRE_DELIVERABLE/README.md

 I will also provide the python scripts needed to reproduce the graphs we have reproduced in paper [Analyzing and Mitigating Data Stalls in DNN Training](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://vldb.org/pvldb/vol14/p771-mohan.pdf).

 The **GPU emulator** is embedded in the following softwares which include:
+* **Datastall**: this is where you will run the experiments to get data.
+It includes:
   * **Main application** code to train images
+  * **GPU Profile** information file, contains the time profiling data from GPUs.
 * Modified **PyTorch** souce code that contain emulator parts
 * Modified **TorchVision** source code that contain emulator parts
 * **mlock** module that helps assign memory
-* GPU Profile information file

 Follow my instructions and let me layout the steps first:
 1.  steps of installation on CPU, include cloning the needed repositories and set them up.
 2.  navigate into the directory to run the exepriments.
-3. learn how to use the scripts to create the graphs.
+3. learn how to use the scripts to reproduce the images.

 Now let me take you to the first step.
 ## Step 1: Set up on CPU-only node